mdipanjan/mdipanjan/README.md

 ## I'm a Developer, Teacher, Learner.

-- 💬 Currently I'm working on React.js, React Native
-- 🌱 I’m currently learning Vue.js :)
+- 🌱 I’m currently learning Rust :)
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡  Ask me about JavaScript